robototes/robototes-website/README.md

 #### <a id="prodmode">Production mode</a>

-Change `DEBUG` in the `configs.json` file/environment variables to false or set the `NODE_ENV` environment variable to "production"
+Change `DEBUG` in the `configs.json` file/environment variables to false or set the `NODE_ENV` environment variable to "production".

 This mode will run several automated tests, and start the server if they succeed.
 The server uses [naught](//www.npmjs.com/package/naught) for zero-downtime deployment, and as such the server runs on a daemon and logs are not printed to the console.
 Instead, you can find `stdout.log` and `stderr.log` files inside